 - Students are able to (1) demonstrate understanding of key concepts related to biostratigraphic analyses; (2) demonstrate ability in identifying key groups of fossils on the basis of their morphological characteristics; and (3) apply these techniques to solve problems related to petroleum exploration.

-- Typically this unit is assessed in the following ways: (1) practical exercises; (2) theory and concepts (written assessments, reports and quizzes); and (3) theory/practical test.
+- Indicative assessments in this unit are as follows: (1) practical exercises; (2) theory and concepts (written assessments, reports and quizzes); and (3) theory/practical test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.